CBT for Panic Attacks

 - is stopping you from socialising, going to work or developing relationships

 - means you adopt strategies which keep the cycle of panic going (carrying water, taking rescue remedy, looking for escape routes, wearing loose clothing)

 CBT and panic disorders

-Guidelines produced by NICE (National Institute of Clinical Excellence) recommend CBT as the most effective psychological treatment (or form of counselling) to treat panic disorder, with the longest duration of effect.
+Guidelines produced by NICE (National Institute of Clinical Excellence) recommend CBT Therapy as the most effective psychological treatment (or form of counselling) to treat panic disorder, with the longest duration of effect.
 Drug treatment is also an option, and depending on symptom severity and personal preference, can be used to complement psychological therapy.